-5.1 The Government has not provided any support to freeze council tax since 2015/16 but has indicated that the freeze grants for 2011/12, 2013/14, 2014/15 and 2015/16 have been built in to the spending review baseline.
+5.1 The Government has not provided any support to freeze council tax since 2015/16 but indicated that the freeze grants for 2011/12, 2013/14, 2014/15 and 2015/16 have been built in to the spending review baseline.
 The trigger for local referenda on council tax increases is once again set at 2% or £5 for shire district authorities, allowing councils to increase their core council tax requirement within these limits without triggering a referendum.
-At Wyre, the annual shortfall in income of £568,749 resulting from the historic period of council tax freeze, will continue to be financed using the new homes bonus received in respect of the 2011/12, 2012/13 and 2013/14 financial years up until the end of the 2022/23 financial year when the reserve will be exhausted.
-Ultimately, the total shortfall met by the reserve will be approximately £4.5m.
+At Wyre, the annual shortfall in income of £568,749 resulting from the historic period of council tax freeze, has been financed using the new homes bonus received in respect of the 2011/12, 2012/13 and 2013/14 financial years.
+In recent years, the Council Tax Equalisation Reserve (formerly the New Homes Bonus Reserve) has been topped up using underspends at outturn.
+This reserve will fund the shortfall up until the end of the 2024/25 financial year when the reserve will be exhausted.
+Ultimately, the total shortfall met by the reserve over ten years will be approximately £5.7m.